CODARcode/cheetah/README.md

 that sosflow is enabled per code and per group - both must be set for a code in a run within a group to use sosflow.

+Output files from sosflow will be stored in the run directories (see description below).
+Typically this will be `sosd.0000N.db` files.

 ## Campaign Specification

 The campaign is specified as a python class that extends